huggingface/blog/rwkv.md

 Due to only needing matrix-vector operations, RWKV is an ideal candidate for non-standard and experimental computing hardware, such as photonic processors/accelerators.

-Therefore, the architecture can also naturally benefit from classic acceleration and compression techniques (ONNX, 4-bit/8-bit quantization, etc.), and we hope this will be democratized for developers and practitioners together with the transformers integration of the architecture.
+Therefore, the architecture can also naturally benefit from classic acceleration and compression techniques ([ONNX](https://github.com/harrisonvanderbyl/rwkv-onnx), 4-bit/8-bit quantization, etc.), and we hope this will be democratized for developers and practitioners together with the transformers integration of the architecture.

+RWKV can also benefit from the acceleration techniques proposed by [`optimum`](https://github.com/huggingface/optimum) library in the near future.

 Some of these techniques are highlighted in the [`rwkv.cpp` repository](https://github.com/saharNooby/rwkv.cpp) or [`rwkv-cpp-cuda` repository](https://github.com/harrisonvanderbyl/rwkv-cpp-cuda).